 - vivid dreams and other dream disturbances

-If a person notices side effects, they should talk to their doctor who may adjust their dose or recommend a different medication.
+If a person notices side effects, it is important that they talk with their doctor who may adjust their dose or recommend a different medication.

 In addition, a person may experience more serious or life threatening side effects.
-If these occur, a person should seek emergency medical attention and discuss discontinuing the medication with their doctor.
+If these occur, a person needs emergency medical attention, and it is advised that they discuss discontinuing the medication with their doctor.